karanchahal/papers/langauge_modelling.md

 ## Adaptive Softmax and Weight Tying

-For processing large vocabularies, one bottleneck in speeds is the large softmax multiplication.
+For processing large vocabularies, one bottleneck for speed is the large softmax multiplication.
 This is also called the softmax bottleneck.
 To evade this, an adaptive softmax is used.

 The **adaptive softmax** breaks down the softmax vector into 2 levels.
-The first level is called the short list, it contains the most frequent words in the vocabulary.
-The second level contains clusters of rarely found words.Each of these clusters has a representative token on the short list.
+The first level is called the short-list, it contains the most frequent words in the vocabulary.
+The second level contains clusters of rarely found words.
+Each of these clusters has a representative token on the short list.
 The intuition is, according to Ziph's Law, most words will require a softmax over the short list.
 Hence, that expensive softmax will only be required rarely.

-Along with the softmax, another apprach known as **weight tying** is used to facilitate even more memory optimisation.
+Along with the softmax, another approach known as **weight tying** is used to facilitate even more memory optimisation.
+The key idea is that since the weight matrices for generating embeddings from the input and the last layer-softmax layer are of the same size, we simply reuse the weight matrix.
+This simple trick reduces the memory usage by half.

+When a dataset is processed with a small vocabulary, all the words are placed into the short list, thereby reducing the adaptive softmax to a standard softmax.